 Grade Levels: 3-5, 6-8

-In this lesson plan which is adaptable for grades 3-8, students use BrainPOP resources (including the Turtle Academy online programming game) to explore the popular computer programming language Logo.
+In this logo programming game lesson plan, which is adaptable for grades 3-8, students use BrainPOP resources (including the Turtle Academy online programming game) to explore the popular computer programming language Logo.

 - Define computer programming.

 - Explain how Logo functions as a computer programming language.